tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/MVC/Plugins.md

 The projects required to create a plugin MVC application, are

 - the MVC application
-- a class library, where both the MVC application and the plugin libraries, depend on.
+- a common class library, where both the MVC application and the plugin libraries, depend on.
 - one or more plain class libraries as plugins

 The sample application accompanying this text has the following projects, accordingly